ngnrsaa/qflex/docs/cirq_interface.md

-# The Cirq Python interface
+# The Cirq Interface

+QFlex can be used from Google Cirq.
+This is the HOWTO.
+* Note: For the moment, this the Cirq-QFlex is experimental code.

-Google Cirq can be used with QFlex.
-The currently supported version is Cirq 0.5.0 and new stable versions will be supported, once they are available.
+The currently supported version of Cirq is 0.5.0, and newer stable versions will be supported, once they are available.
+Therefore, the prerequisites are:

-Prerequisites are:
 - Cirq 0.5.0
-- QFlex
+- QFlex C++ code (the code from this repo)

 This file is an example of how to use the QFlex Python interface with Cirq.